ringcentral/ringcentral-api-docs/docs/basics/uris.md

 }
 ```

+!!! alert "FYI"
-<div class="alert alert-info">Most RingCentral API resources do not support all of the four methods.
-In order to find out which resources support a particular method, please refer to the API Reference.</div>
+    Most RingCentral API resources do not support all of the four methods.
+In order to find out which resources support a particular method, please refer to the API Reference.

 ### Method Tunneling